Skip to main content

 qwen-3.6-plusAlibaba1M

-To list all Auriko models (not just the 15 above):
+To list every model available on your key (not only the 15 above):

 curl -s -H "Authorization: Bearer $AURIKO_API_KEY" \